-22e Financing activities - PCC
+Financing activities

-2020/21 2021/22 £'000 £'000 Cash outflows Cash payments for the reduction of the outstanding liabilities 476 relating to finance leases 350 500 Repayment of short- and long-term borrowing 25,250 - Other payments for financing activities - interest paid - Cash payments for the reduction of the outstanding liabilities - relating to finance leases - Cash inflows - Cash receipts of short- and long-term borrowing (25,000) Other receipts from financing activities - interest received - 976 Net cash outflow/(inflow) from financing activities: 600
+2021/22 £'000 2022/23 £'000 Cash outflows 350 Cash payments for the reduction of the outstanding liabilities relating to finance leases 879 25,250 Repayment of short- and long-term borrowing - - Other payments for financing activities - interest paid - - Cash payments for the reduction of the outstanding liabilities relating to finance leases - Cash inflows (25,000) Cash receipts of short- and long-term borrowing - - Other receipts from financing activities - interest received - 600 Net cash outflow/(inflow) from financing activities: 879

-23 Statement of Accounting Policies and Estimation Techniques General Principles
+25. Statement of Accounting Policies and Estimation Techniques and Critical Judgements in Applying Accounting Policies

+General Principles

-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (2021/22).
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (2022/23).
 This code is recognised by statute as representing proper accounting practices.
 Any significant non-compliance is explained in the following notes.
 The accounts have been compiled by applying the most appropriate policies and estimation techniques, taking into account the accounting concepts of qualitative characteristics of financial information (i.e. relevance, reliability, comparability and understandability), materiality and the pervasive accounting concepts (i.e. accruals, going concern and primacy of legislative requirements).
 All material income and expenditure including receipts, grants and employee costs have been accrued to the financial year to which they relate.